Search

 {'aaaccc', 'aaaddd', 'bbbccc', 'bbbddd'}

-This is why, in cases where multiple element-wise arguments share a common path (User. in this example), EdgeDB factors out the common path rather than using cartesian multiplication.
+However, in cases where multiple element-wise arguments share a common path (User. in this example), EdgeDB factors out the common path rather than using cartesian multiplication.

 Copy